The Importance of Graphic Design in Social Media: 6 Key Reasons

 If you take a look at their Facebook page, you’ll notice that the graphics have a toned-down style that is fitting to the brand values, enriched by funny and clever copy.
 Instead of just posting something that looks good, think about how you can use social media platforms to engage and connect with your audience.
 Ask them questions, provide them with “taggable” content that they will love to share with friends.

-Graphic design can help you make more sales in a number of ways.
-For example, you can spruce up product photos so that they’re more attention grabbing and stand out.
-Or, you can build a branded online store on platforms such as Facebook and Instagram, and sell directly over social media.
+You can build a branded online store on platforms such as Facebook and Instagram, and sell directly over social media.
 This means a shorter sales cycle and showing your customers that your business is relevant embracing new technologies.
+Professional product shots can make or break purchase decisions,a s we all know from first-hand experience.

 Where to get great social media graphics